Special Offer

 • Be prepared to answer questions that candidates may ask about the position and organization.

-• Schedule enough time for the interview and try and stick to the time limit (roughly 15 – 30 minutes).
+• Schedule enough time for the interview and try and stick to the time limit; approximately 15 to 30 minutes.

 • Know your company's goals and culture and be prepared to "sell" them to the candidate.